iamohd-zz/laravel-settings/README.md

 ### Store Settings

 You can set single entry, or multiple entries of settings.
-The values of objects will be casted according to the rules defined in settings.php config file.
+The values of objects will be cast according to the rules defined in settings.php config file.

 * One Entry